 - Give non-cash assets: If you really want to step up your support, consider giving non-cash assets such as appreciated securities, business interests, and real estate.
 These types of tax-efficient donations may help you reduce or eliminate capital gains taxes, get a larger deduction, and give more overall to provide relief through grants to Christian nonprofits and other charities.

 - Give with confidence: When disaster strikes, NCF can help you avoid scams and frauds.
 For example, we provide links to carefully selected, on-the-ground charities that are actively mobilizing volunteers, supplies, and critical support for victims.
-On our site, you can also find information from our local NCF team as they work with those on the front lines of relief.
+On our site, you can also find information from our local NCF teams as they work with those on the front lines of relief.

 - Set a disaster relief giving goal for the future: Many natural disasters are recurring and cyclical.
 Hurricane season comes around every fall, and wildfires are always a threat in the summer.
 Consider setting a giving goal for seasons of distress by scheduling a future grant recommendation for your favorite relief organizations during these critical windows.